Updated on

 Airtable workflow automation: What are your options?

-Historically, automation was only available for technical teams and developers, by leveraging APIs.
-However, if you want to automate your Airtable base without having to become a coding wiz or paying a hefty price, here are three alternative methods to start automating.
+Historically, automation was only available to technical teams and developers, by leveraging APIs.
+However, if you want to automate your Airtable base without becoming a coding wiz or paying a hefty price, here are four no-code methods to start automating.

 • Pros